-In any career path it is always smart to have a plan for future success, or a clear outlook of where you would like to be, in the course of time.
+In any career path it’s always smart to have a plan for success, or a clear outlook of where you would like to be in the course of time.

 As an esthetician where do you see yourself succeeding and growing?